bruceravel/BLA-XANES/doc/metis/mask.rst

    :target: ../_images/pt_rxes_1.png
    :align: center

-   A Pt RXES image at a low energy.
+   A Pt VRXES image at a low energy.

 .. figure:: ../_images/pt_rxes_2.png
    :target: ../_images/pt_rxes_2.png
    :align: center

-   A Pt RXES image in the middle of the image sequence.
+   A Pt VRXES image in the middle of the image sequence.

 .. figure:: ../_images/pt_rxes_3.png
    :target: ../_images/pt_rxes_3.png
    :align: center

-   A Pt RXES image at the end of the image sequence.
+   A Pt VRXES image at the end of the image sequence.

 .. figure:: ../_images/pt_rxes_mask1.png
    :target: ../_images/pt_rxes_mask1.png
    :align: center

-   The corresponding mask for the Pt RXES image at a low energy.
+   The corresponding mask for the Pt VRXES image at a low energy.

 .. figure:: ../_images/pt_rxes_mask2.png
    :target: ../_images/pt_rxes_mask2.png
    :align: center

-   The corresponding mask for the Pt RXES image in the middle of the image sequence.
+   The corresponding mask for the Pt VRXES image in the middle of the image sequence.

 .. figure:: ../_images/pt_rxes_mask3.png
    :target: ../_images/pt_rxes_mask3.png
    :align: center

-   The corresponding mask for the Pt RXES image at the end of the image sequence.
+   The corresponding mask for the Pt VRXES image at the end of the image sequence.

 .. subfigend::